 As at the end of the reporting period, the maximum exposure to credit risk arising from intercompany receivables is represented by the carrying amounts in the statement of financial position.
-There was no indication that the amount due from related companies are not recoverable.
-The Company do not specifically monitor the ageing of current advances to the related companies.
+There was no indication that the amount due from ultimate holding company are not recoverable.
+The Company do not specifically monitor the ageing of current advances to the holding company.